 Before I proceed, I want to make it clear that I have nothing against anyone who engages in Halloween festivities.
-That is an individual decision and it means different things to different people.
-Consider the rest of what I’ve written here food for thought.
+That is an individual decision, and it means different things to different people.
+Consider the rest of what I’ve written here as food for thought.

-Imagery of and costumes evoking ghosts, goblins, vampires, werewolves and murdering ghouls (whether zombies or deranged psychopaths) are fair game for a day.
+Costumes and images evoking ghosts, goblins, vampires, werewolves, and murdering ghouls (whether zombies or deranged psychopaths) are fair game for one day out of the year.
 Far from angels, these things actually represent demons.
 But since people see them as fictitious, they’re harmless, right?
 Isn’t it just make-believe?

-And what about people who dress up as superheroes, other heroic characters or some cartoon character?
+And what about people who dress up as superheroes, other heroic characters, or some cartoon character?
 Is it okay to dress up as a TV/movie character that has nothing to do with horror?
-Where’s the harm?
+What’s the harm?

 If one is celebrating Halloween in any form, it is giving silent acceptance to all of Halloween, including the harmful and evil representations.

 But we all have faith.
 I’m not talking about religious or spiritual faith.
 I’m talking about believing in something.
-It could be family, friends, education, politics, science, entertainment, social justice or any number of other areas.
-One has to have faith to trust in anything.
+It could be family, friends, education, politics, science, entertainment, social justice, or any number of other areas.
+One has to have faith in order to trust in anything.
 And we can’t see faith, we only experience it.

 There’s literally a universe worth of things we don’t know, realize or understand yet.
-No matter how long we live, as individuals or as humanity itself, we will always be learning.
+No matter how long we live, as individuals or collectively as the human race, we will always be learning.
 We cannot see gravity but it’s what keeps us from floating away into the cosmos.
-With rare exceptions, we can’t see the wind; we can only see its effects.
+We can’t see the wind; we can only see its effects.